Stoke Newington: Architecture

-There are many Grade II listed properties on Stoke Newington Church Street, the historical heart of the district, and two other notable residential streets to the west of the district – Albion Road and Clissold Road – are replete with listed properties.
+There are many Grade II listed properties on Stoke Newington Church Street, the historical heart of the district, and two other notable residential streets to the west of the district, Albion Road and Clissold Road, are replete with listed properties.

 Close to the local pub The Lion, local resident and property owner Sofie Attrill gave consent for pop group Blur to create some publicity for their 2003 single "Crazy Beat".
-The album's cover and single artwork were undertaken by graffiti artist Banksy, with the single featuring a spoof image of the British Royal Family, replicated as a mural on the building.
-By 2009 it had become a tourist attraction, but Hackney Council had wanted to remove all graffiti from the area and tried to contact the building owner to gain her agreement to remove the artwork.
-Unable to contact her due to incorrect Land Registry records, they started painting over the artwork with black paint.
+The album's cover and single artwork were undertaken by graffiti artist Banksy, with the single featuring a spoof image of the British royal family, replicated as a mural on the building.
+By 2009 it had become a tourist attraction, but Hackney Council wanted to remove all graffiti from the area and tried to contact the building owner to gain her agreement to remove the artwork.
+Unable to reach her due to incorrect Land Registry records, they started painting over the artwork with black paint.
 They were stopped after they had partly covered the mural.